Largest range of fruit trees in the UK

 Torinal is a newer stock that encourages less growth but couldn’t be called actually dwarfing and trees aren’t as hardy as those grown on St Julien which remains the most satisfactory for trees grown in this country.

 I am often asked for trees grown on Pixy stock which is truly dwarfing and often used to make small Plum and Gage trees which are related.
-St julien is used for plum, gage and damson so why is Pixy not used for Apricots?
+St Julien is used for plum, gage and damson so why is Pixy not used for Apricots?
 Some nurseries have tried grafting apricots onto Pixy and initially the grafts or buds may be successful but long-term incompatibilities have arisen and the trees die after 2-4 years.
 Quite simply despite initially encouraging signs, the Apricot hasn’t been found to be compatible long term with the Pixy rootstock.

 Sometimes Apricots are offered on what is known as ‘seedling rootstock’ and these are to be avoided.
 These make rather large trees that take several years to reach productivity.
 They are too big for the average garden and difficult to site where shelter might be available.
 Similarly Apricots grown on their own roots can sometimes be sold.
 These are often worse with considerable growth capacity and they take a ver long time to fruit.